khulnasoft-lab/design.khulnasoft.com/.gitlab/issue_templates/Object documentation.md

    description.
 1. [ ] **Assignee**: Ask a [FE/UX Foundations designer][foundations-team]
    to review your working file(s) (ensure they have edit permissions in Figma).
-1. [ ] **Reviewer**: Review and approve assignee’s design.
-Specific object questions can be addressed with comments in Figma.
-Comment in this issue when the content is less specific to the object or requires greater visibility.
+1. [ ] **Reviewer**: Review and approve assignee’s working file(s).
+Specific
+   questions can be addressed with comments in Figma.
+Comment in this issue when the content is less specific to the working file(s) or requires greater visibility.
 1. [ ] **Reviewer**: Assign to a [Figma maintainer][figma-maintainer]
    for final review (make sure they have edit permissions in Figma).
 1. [ ] **Maintainer**: Review and approve assignee’s changes.